[British Columbia Forest Branch / Forest Service collection, reel 13]

 Recreational.
 Series of pictures showing hunters, dead game and fish, and big game in their natural habitat.

-Part of Marshall Bond fonds
+Diary of Marshall Bond

 The item is a photocopy of Marshall Bond's diary book from February and March 1913.
 It details Bond's trip from Seattle to Vancouver Island for a fishing trip.
 It also includes business notes, addresses and lists of words and their definitions.